wazuh/wazuh-documentation/source/cloud-service/glossary.rst

 Profile
 -------

-A profile refers to a predefined set of settings that you can choose from when configuring your Wazuh Cloud environment.
+A profile refers to predefined settings that you can choose from when configuring your Wazuh Cloud environment.
 We have three profiles available: Small, Medium, and Large.
 These profiles are designed to simplify the process by providing preconfigured settings that cater to different needs and requirements.
 If none of the predefined profiles meet your specific requirements, you can configure your settings individually.

 .. _cloud_glossary_region: